aleph-im/aleph-docs/docs/execution/volumes/immutable.md

 aleph file pin ./data.squashfs
 ```

-This command will provide you with the `item_hash` of the immutable volume,
-that you can then use when creating the program.
+This command will provide you with the `item_hash` of the immutable volume, which you can then use to create the
+program.

-## Providing additional Python libraries
+## Providing Additional Python Libraries

-You can provide additional Python libraries to your program by bundling them in an immutable volume mounted on `/opt/packages`.
+Additional Python libraries can be provided to a program by bundling them in an immutable volume mounted
+on `/opt/packages`.

-### 1. Create a directory containing the dependencies
+### 1. Create a directory that contains the dependencies

 ```shell
 mkdir ./packages